Georgetxm/SC1015/README.md

     - Extracting numeric values to type int64 and dropping NA values of “Time_taken(min)”
     - Removing the “conditions” word present in every row from “Weatherconditions” column
     - Outliers (Age/Ratings/Latitude/Longitude)
-    - Empty/NaN/Null Data:
+    - Empty/NaN/Null Data
-        - NaN for Festival replaced with Mode (No)
-        - NaN for City replaced with Mode (Metropolitan)
-        - NaN for MultipleDeliveries replaced with Mode (1)
     - Column Names were all renamed to Camel Case
-    - Column Variable Values had leading whitespace removed for consistency

 2. [Exploratory Data Analysis, Data-Driven Insights & Recommendations](https://github.com/Georgetxm/SC1015/blob/main/Exploratory_Data_Analysis.ipynb)
     - Distribution of Numeric Columns (Response Variable - Delivery Time Taken with any other numerical variables)
     - Correlation of Numeric Columns (Multiple deliveries has the highest coefficient with the time taken while ratings have a negative correlation with time taken which means a high rating usually leads to lower delivery time)
     - Plotting of orders geographically with a heatmap
-    - Reponse with Categorical Fatures using a boxplot
     - Using a line chart to observe the average delivery time throughout the day.
-    - Feature Engineering - Distance, using the haversine formula
+    - Feature Engineering - Distance, Speed
-    - Feature Engineering - Speed, to determine if vehicle conditions would affect speed, using a violin plot.

 3. [Machine Learning Techniques to solve the problem](https://github.com/Georgetxm/SC1015/blob/main/Machine_Learning_without_distance.ipynb)
 4. [Machine Learning with engineered feature: distance](https://github.com/Georgetxm/SC1015/blob/main/Machine_Learning_V2_w_distanceipynb)